saifali123/terraform/terraform.md

 * The .terraform folder contains the provider information, the terraform creates that folder after executing `terraform init` command.
 If anytime the .terrform folder gets deleted, execute the `terraform init` command again for creating that folder

 * The terraform.tfstate file stores the infrastructure status and resources state.
 Never mess with this file.

+* To list all resources that are created by terraform script use `terraform state list` command.
+To get the details for any particular resource use `terraform state show "state-resource-name"`